 - CRM: Migrate your donor and constituent records to a CRM to get a comprehensive view of each contact and improve data access for your increasingly remote workforce.

-The global pandemic is going to have long-term effects that extend well beyond vaccine distribution.
-And according to Steve Zimmerman, coauthor of The Sustainability Mindset, that means it’s time for nonprofits to “reimagine who you are and what you do and then make your organization better in the process.”
+The world is already seeing that the supposed “short-term” effects of this global pandemic are extending well beyond vaccine distribution (e.g. hybrid workplaces are the new future of work).
+According to Steve Zimmerman, coauthor of The Sustainability Mindset, that means it’s time for nonprofits to “reimagine who you are and what you do and then make your organization better in the process.”

-Digital transformation needs to be at the core of your strategic shift if you expect to thrive during and beyond your organization’s COVID-19 recovery.
+Digital transformation needs to be at the core of your new nonprofit strategy if you expect to thrive during and beyond your organization’s COVID-19 recovery.

 No matter what specific project you decide to take on, employee adoption could make or break the success of your digital transformation.
 Without a plan to onboard new users and help them get the most out of new tools and systems, new tech investments could go to waste.